Keeping Kids Motivated for Online Learning

 Sometimes what looks like a lack of motivation is actually a kid covering up for a problem.
 Probe for underlying issues and address them.
 If they just need a mental health break, these apps may help.

 If we've learned anything during this crisis it's to expect the unexpected.
-Your kid may not end the year where they—or you—were hoping to.
-Insist on the bare minimum (completion of all assignments), and set up natural consequences for noncompliance (maybe they miss an end-of-year celebration).
+Your kid may not take to the new learning environment.
+Insist on the bare minimum (completion of all assignments), and set up natural consequences for noncompliance (maybe they miss out on an online playdate).
 Empathize with your kid's feelings and move on.
 Allow yourself a moment to gather your strength and recharge.
-Celebrate the little victories, and remember, this too shall pass.
+Celebrate the little victories, and start tomorrow with fresh eyes.